saranshbansal/learn-aws/NOTES_CONTENT_DELIVERY.md

   - Easy to change records
 - **Except for Alias records,TTL is mandatory for each DNS record**

-### Route 53 - Alias Records

-- Maps a hostname to an AWS resource
-- An extension to DNS functionality
-- Automatically recognizes changes in the resource’s IP addresses
-- Unlike CNAME, it can be used for the top node of a DNS namespace (Zone Apex), e.g.: example.com Amazon Route 53
-- Alias Record is always of type A/AAAA for AWS resources (IPv4 / IPv6)
-- **You can’t set the TTL**

-### Route 53 - Alias Records Targets

-- Elastic Load Balancers
-- CloudFront Distributions
-- API Gateway
-- Elastic Beanstalk environments
-- S3 Websites
-- VPC Interface Endpoints
-- Global Accelerator accelerator
-- Route 53 record in the same hosted zone
-- **You cannot set an ALIAS record for an EC2 DNS name**

 ### Route 53 - Health Checks